 As an institution, The Episcopal Church recognizes and repents of its harmful treatment of Native Americans.
 In 1997, the church signed a new covenant of faith and reconciliation almost 400 years after Jamestown colonization, apologizing for its past actions and launching a decade of “remembrance, recognition and reconciliation.”
 In 2009, the church’s General Convention passed a resolution repudiating the 15th century-based Doctrine of Discovery, which “held that Christian sovereigns and their representative explorers could assert dominion and title over non-Christian lands with the full blessing and sanction of the Church.”

 In 2021, Presiding Bishop Michael B. Curry and House of Deputies President Gay Jennings issued a statement in response to the discoveries of mass graves of Indigenous children on the grounds of former boarding schools in Canada, condemning such practices and committing to “the work of truth and reconciliation with Indigenous communities in our church.”
-The upcoming 80th General Convention in July 2022 will include further discussion and action about the legacy of Indigenous schools associated with The Episcopal Church during the 19th and 20thcenturies.

 The vital work of remembrance, recognition and reconciliation in connection with our Indigenous siblings continues.

-The Episcopal Church Exposes the Doctrine of Discovery
+Doctrine of Discovery Resources

 The Rev. Dr. Bradley S. Hauff is the Episcopal Church Missioner for Indigenous Ministries, a member of the Presiding Bishop’s staff.
 As Missioner for Indigenous Ministries, he is responsible for enabling and empowering Indigenous peoples and their respective communities within The Episcopal Church.
 His primary focus will be leadership development, education, and ministry development opportunities by and for Indigenous peoples by recognizing and empowering leaders from within the community.
 He holds a Master of Divinity from Seabury-Western Theological Seminary; a Doctor of Clinical Psychology from Minnesota School of Professional Psychology of Argosy University; a Master of Education from South Dakota State University; and a Bachelor of Arts, Augustana College, Sioux Falls, South Dakota.
 Read more here.